comsechq/mercadolibre-net-sdk/README.md

 PM> Install-Package MercadoLibreSdk -prerelease
 ```

-And that's it!

 ## How do I start using it?

 The first thing to do is to instanciate the `MeliApiService` class.
-At this point you can query any parts of the Mercado Libre API that do not require an _access token_.

-You can obtain an access token after creating your own application.
+You have to obtain an access token after creating your own application.
 Read the [Getting Started](http://developers.mercadolibre.com/first-step/) guide for more information.

 Once you have a _client id_ and _client secret_ for your application, instanciate `MeliCredentials` and assign it to the `MeliApiService.Credentials` property.